kushaldas/pym/docs/igd.rst

 Iterators
 =========

-Python iterator objects required to support two methods while following the iterator protocol.
+Python iterator objects are required to support two methods while following the iterator protocol.

 *__iter__* returns the iterator object itself.
 This is used in *for*